-More than 7,200 rhino have been lost to poaching since 2008, and more than 5000 rhinos have been poached in the last 5 years.
-Trends indicate that the deaths will only continue to escalate due the greed of globally-controlled criminal poaching syndicates, many of whom have links to international terrorist groups.
+More than 8,000 rhino have been lost to poaching in the last 10 years, motivated by the greed of globally-controlled criminal poaching syndicates, many of whom have links to international terrorist groups.
 The threats to brave South African rangers and anti-poaching units grow daily: they need support – now.

 In May 2011 as the rhino poaching crisis escalated, ACT established the ACT Rhino Fund, a funding and programme implementation initiative dedicated to assisting the conservation sector’s efforts to protect South Africa’s White and Black rhino populations.

 100% of funds donated through the ACT Rhino Fund go to bona-fide rhino conservation and anti-poaching efforts of reputable NGOs, game reserves and state conservation agencies.

 To date, the ACT Rhino Fund has generated support of more than R10 million in cash and kind from South African citizens, businesses, charitable foundations, schools, shopping centres, the tourism and adventure sports sectors.
 R3.4million of this came from Skydive for Rhinos – ACT’s rhino fundraising and awareness campaign in 2011 and 2012.

 In 2013 Skydive for Rhinos morphed into a broader campaign called ACT for Rhinos, which continues to raise funds for anti-poaching initiatives in KwaZulu-Natal.
 The ACT Rhino Fund has been instrumental in the implementation of innovative anti-poaching initiatives and the development of strategic partnerships.
 These include:

 - The founding of the Project Rhino association in September 2011, for which ACT provides the co-ordination & secretariat duties (including administration & financial management)